gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales asked.

 Doctor Johel's eyes glittered.
-"Of getting to Mount Tyree."
+"Of getting to Mount Tyree.
+And doing something useful once we're there.
+You know what's at stake, Johnson."

 Through the window of the pilot house,
 Iffy saw a figure climb through a hatch and onto the *Bengal*'s deck.